-While the three neighborhoods are organized as housing cooperatives, and EVI Inc. stewards the beautiful land, Learn@EcoVillageIthaca shares skills, knowledge and experience through a variety of educational opportunities.
+While the three neighborhoods are organized as housing cooperatives, and EVI Inc. stewards the beautiful land, LEARN@EcoVillage shares skills, knowledge and experience through a variety of educational opportunities.
 We coordinate tours, host immersion programs, and offer workshops and service learning experiences.
-Learn@EcoVillage is a project of the Center for Transformative Action, our 501(c)3 fiscal sponsor.
+LEARN@EcoVillage is a project of the Center for Transformative Action, our 501(c)3 fiscal sponsor.

-Launchedin 2009, the Groundswell Center for Local Food and Farming serves the needs of beginning farmers, homesteaders and food justice activists.
-While the Welcome Home!
-EPA Climate Showcase Community initiative focuses on green building professionals such as architects, city planners, energy consultants and developers.
+Past programs include the Groundswell Center for Local Food and Farming, launched in 2009, which serves the needs of beginning farmers, homesteaders and food justice activists.
+The Welcome Home!
+EPA Climate Showcase Community Initiative, completed in 2014, focused on green building professionals such as architects, city planners, energy consultants and developers.

 We are a membership organization and welcome your participation in our work.
-Please contact us at email@example.com to get involved.
+Email us to get involved.